 Eligibility – who can have one?

-Eligibility for a Blue Badge is mainly for those people who have severe mobility problems.
+Blue Badges are for people with severe mobility problems or those who pose a risk to themselves or others in traffic.
 Some people can get a Blue Badge automatically and others may need further assessment.

 - on behalf of an organisation